 There is a degree of clunkiness to the terminologies used.
 As with all situations, different terminologies have been used over time, across countries, or in different settings. – some of which a proportion of people find helpful; and some of which a proportion of people find unhelpful or offensive.

-Autism is described as being a ‘spectral’ condition – but this, itself, has been understood (and misunderstood) in different ways:
+Autism is described as being a spectral condition – but this, itself, has been understood (and misunderstood) in different ways, some of which include:

 - There is a spectrum of neurological disorders with autism at its core